Tonto Natural Bridge – Explore the Largest Natural Travertine Bridge

 The best part of the hike is exploring under the bridge.
 You cannot walk directly under the waterfall, but you can walk along the rocks to the side and then behind the waterfall.
 The bridge is just over 180 feet tall and the tunnel is 400 feet long.

 There are pools of water and small waterfalls splashing over rocks underneath the bridge.
-High above you are numerous caves where back in 1877 David Gowan hid from Apaches.
+Look up you might spot the caves where David Gowan, a Scottish prospector, reportedly hid from Apaches in 1877.
 Later he claimed squatter rights on the land.

-You almost will feel like you are entering some secret place when going from the bright light outside into the filtered light which feels somewhat like exploring a cave.
+You almost will feel like you are entering a secret grotto when going from the bright light outside into the filtered light which feels somewhat like exploring a cave.
 Under the bridge there are many pools of water.

 Looking back you can see the waterfall from behind streaming down the rock and hitting the mossy boulders below.
 It is almost prettier from this view.
 You can then take the Anna Mae trail back up to the parking lot area from here.